Myocardial perfusion imaging

 - No food or drink for four hours prior to the test.
 You may have water.

-- If you are scheduled for a pharmacologic myocardial perfusion scan, you will need to avoid taking any medications containing theophylline or caffeine.
+- If you are scheduled for a myocardial perfusion scan with medication (pharmacological), you will need to avoid taking any medications containing theophylline or caffeine.
 Coffee, even decaffeinated, is not allowed, as it contains some caffeine.
 Nothing with caffeine for 12 hours.
 Medications for asthma may contain theophylline.
 If you have asthma, inform your doctor.
 Theophylline should be stopped for 48 hours.

 - Please dress comfortably with comfortable shoes.
 Leave jewelry and valuables at home.